huntercas315/fgrep_rs/README.md

 > $ fgrep_rs `filename` `search-term` `flags`

 #### Flags:
-`-l` is defaultly used and will provide a case-insensitive search
+`-l` is used by default and will provide a case-insensitive search
 `-u` provides a case-sensitive search